|

 FILE

-the previewed image to the printer if you like).
+the previewed image to the printer).

-SEND RESULTS TO
+Back to top SEND RESULTS TO

 This

-selection has a submenu with three items.
+submenu has three items.

 PRINTER

-Selecting this option tells LabAnalyst X
+This tells LabAnalyst X

 to route the data in the Results Window to the temporary printer file 'printfile'